Halliburton-Landmark/gdp/doc/admin/gdp-v2-cluster-setup-from-source.md

 In the future we will have many of these components packaged as precompiled Docker containers, but for now you have to compile yourself.

+## Warning about DNS Configuration

+When you install Ubuntu it will create a host name in `/etc/hostname`.
+However, some of this installation requires that you have a fully qualified domain name (i.e., one with dots in it) that are known to your DNS server.
+To test this, use `hostname -f`.
+If it returns a name that contains at least one dot which ends with one of the "well known" names such as `.com`, `.edu`, or your country code, then everything is fine.

+If it has no dots, or it ends up with `.local` or `.localdomain` then you'll probably need to edit `/etc/hosts` to provide a real domain name.
+There are instructions available on how to do that on the net ___which we should provide here___.

+If you are not connected to any network, then names ending in `.local` or `.localdomain` are fine.
+The rest of these instructions assume that you _are_ connected to an Internet-connected network.
+Virtual machines and containers such as Docker make this distinction fuzzy.
+In most cases VMs and containers can connect to the outside world, but the rest of the world cannot connect to them unless you make special arrangements.
+Describing these in detail depends on what technology you are using and is beyond the scope of this document.

 ## Gathering Information